dunn/wordpressl/README.md

    DigitalOcean or the provider of your choice (note that it’s assumed you can SSH in as root initially).

-2. Run `bin/create`.
-It will prompt you for the domain name/IP address, SSH key, and passwords which are passed to Ansible.
-These session variables will be written to `session.yml`; you can pre-populate those variables by copying `session.yml.template` to `session.yml` and filing it out.

-3. When provisioning completes, `session.yml` will be deleted.
-If provisioning fails and for some reason you don’t want to re-run the job, you should delete it, since it will contain passwords in plain-text.
+1. Edit `inventory` and set `ansible_ssh_host` to the hostname of the server.
+If you want a TLS certificate generated, this needs to be a domain name rather than an IP address.

+1. Download the extra roles with `ansible-galaxy install --roles-path roles -r roles/requirements.yml`.

+1. Run `ansible-playbook main.yml -i inventory`.

-If you choose not to create a TLS certificate for the server, you can add one later with `bin/add-tls`.
+1. If you choose not to create a TLS certificate for the server, you can add one later with `ansible-playbook tls.yml -i inventory`.

 ## Prerequisites

-- Ansible 2.1.x
+- Ansible 2.2.0.0 or higher with passlib (`brew install ansible` will meet this requirement).

 ## Extras